We hope that the information below is helpful

 If you do not feel comfortable to discuss this with your psychologist then please speak with our reception staff who can schedule you an appointment with another one of our therapists.
-It is perfectly okay to do this, we understand that we don’t always get the right match first time, and we will happily talk you about your needs and arrange an appointment with another psychologist at the practice.
+It is perfectly okay to do this, we will happily talk you about your needs and arrange an appointment with another psychologist at the practice.

 How many sessions would I need to attend?

 This depends on why you are attending and what your goals for attending are.
 Some clients may only need/want to attend a few sessions, while others may want to continue with ongoing treatment and support for more than 1-2 years.